aaronjamesyoung/vue-shaarli/README.md

 # vue-shaarli

-A new way to browse your [Shaarli](https://github.com/shaarli/Shaarli) bookmarks.
+A new way to browse your [Shaarli](https://github.com/shaarli/Shaarli) bookmarks using a simple Vue.js front end.

 On pageload, it lists **all** your Shaarli bookmarks.
 By default they will be sorted A-Z, but you can choose to sort by Newest as well.